TheThinkingHome/Automations/blueprints/template/system_stability.md

 When it comes up you will have a `binary_sensor.system_stable`.
 Watch it in Developer Tools, States: it will read `unknown` until the first HA shutdown-restart cycle.
 On that first shutdown, the sensor flips to `off`.
 After HA comes back up, it stays `off` during the loading phase, stays `off` during the `delay_on` window after `homeassistant: start` fires (typically when the "Home Assistant has restarted" toast appears at the bottom of the UI), and then flips to `on`.
 From that point it reads `on` for the rest of the session, until the next HA shutdown flips it back to `off`.
 That is the full lifecycle.

-## A Small Note on Why the System Is Not Stable Yet

-Even after Home Assistant fires the `homeassistant: start` event, the system is not entirely stable.
-The heaviest state churn (integration setup, automation registration, entity creation) is over by then, but residual settling continues for another 30 to 60 seconds: Zigbee2MQTT republishing device states across the mesh, MQTT brokers reconnecting and replaying retained messages, presence sensors finding their occupants, contact sensors flickering as Zigbee re-establishes.

-A critical automation that fires on those state changes is firing on noise, not on real events.
-A light automation watching a presence sensor sees the sensor flip on (it just came up) and turns on the lights at 4 AM.
-A scene dispatcher sees `input_select.scene` bounce as helpers restore and triggers itself for no reason.
-A security automation watching for doors going from closed to open sees a contact sensor flicker as Zigbee re-establishes and treats it as an intrusion.
-A power-cycle recovery automation sees a sensor briefly unavailable and cycles the plug it is supposed to protect.

-The blueprint's job is to give every dependent a single system-wide signal that says "the system is fully stable, run normally."
-Light automations watching presence sensors wait.
-Scene dispatchers wait.
-Security monitoring waits.
-Power-cycle recovery automations skip the round they would otherwise run on a sensor that is briefly unavailable simply because Zigbee has not finished republishing.

 ## A Small Note on the Two Triggers and Why Both

 The blueprint listens for two HA events: `homeassistant: shutdown` and `homeassistant: start`.
 The shutdown trigger fires when HA begins its graceful shutdown sequence, before integration teardown completes.
 The start trigger fires when HA finishes loading after a restart, when it transitions from "starting" to "running".